The Caretaker interview with James Leyland Kirby

 I used to collect more, I was lucky as there was a shop where I am from which specialised in old 78rpm records called the ‘78 Record Exchange’.
 Two old guys used to run that place and I was able to get so much incredible music from there before sadly it closed down some years back.

-Your first album is from 1999 called Selected Memories From the Haunted Ballroom.
-It’s a very dark ambient album.
-Would you like to tell me how did your music changed through your different Caretaker releases?
+Your debut from 1999 Selected Memories From the Haunted Ballroom is a very dark ambient album.

 The sound has developed from creating old memories and feelings into looking at specific conditions of memory loss and dysfunction.
 There was a big leap forward with this when i released ‘Theoretically pure anterograde amnesia’ as I had to make a release which could not be remembered but still had points of reference.
 The newer works have dealt with conditions where people are stuck in their own loops of thought.
 One of the aims was to make something which can appear very beautiful on the surface but when you listen deeply can also be very frightening and leave you feeling strange.